 Intrusion detection systems

 Intrusion detection systems (IDS) and intrusion prevention systems (IPS) are essential tools for monitoring and protecting corporate networks against malicious activity.
-These systems analyze network traffic for behavior patterns indicating an attempted intrusion or attack in progress.
+These systems analyze network traffic for behavioral patterns indicating an attempted intrusion or an ongoing attack.

 IDS and IPS use signature analysis techniques to identify known threats and behavioral analysis to detect anomalous activity that could indicate new or unknown attacks.